-There are a number of steps you should take before you decide to put your home up for sale.
+There are a number of steps you should take before putting your home up for sale.

 Even if you plan on selling your house yourself, you will still need a Home Report, unless your house is covered by one of the following situations: